State space models can express n-gram languages: Preliminaries on language modelling.

-We recall the definition of feedforward neural language models, following \cite{bengio} (see also Section 7.5 of \cite{nlp}).
-The two key components that we need are a feedforward neural network, and an embedding layer.
-The input to a language model is a sequence of words, so we start with a preprocessing step that converts a sequence of words to a sequence of one-hot vectors.
+\end{definition} We recall how state space models can be used for next-word prediction in language modelling tasks (see also Section 4.3 of \cite{statespace1}).
+The two key components that we need are a state space model and an embedding layer.
+The input to the state space language model is a sequence of words, so we start with a preprocessing step that converts a sequence of words to a sequence of one-hot vectors.
+The dimension of the vector $\mathcal{\theta}^*(\underline{w})$ is proportional to the number of words in $\mathcal{W}$, which is usually quite large.
+In order to reduce the dimension of the vector before feeding it into the state space model, we define an embedding layer as follows.